metal3d/vymad/README.md

 # Vymad

-Vymad is a markdown generator from "vym" file format.
+Vymad was originally a markdown generator from "vym" file format.
+It is now able to use Freemind and Xmind format.

 [Vym](http://www.insilmaril.de/vym/) (View Your Mind) is a very nice Mindmapping software for \*Nix environments.
 Writing a book, I was searching a way to easilly write content in Vym and to generate something that can be used by [Pandoc](http://pandoc.org/).

 I decided to build my own in Go and to share this little tool to make your life easier :)

+**Note:** Freemind uses HTML to keep notes and I didn't find any solution to get plain text.
+You **must** have pandoc installed to let vymad tries to convert HTML to Markdown.
+Vym and Xmind are able to let notes to be "plain text" (especially Xmind which lets 2 blocks to get HTML and Plain text)

 # Installation